Nifty August futures trades at premium

-The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, tumbled 6.29% to 18.355.
+The NSE's India VIX, a gauge of the market's expectation of volatility over the near term, slumped 4.07% to 17.6075.

-HDFC Bank, ICICI Bank and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Infosys and Divi's Laboratories were the top traded individual stock futures contracts in F&O segment of NSE.

 The August 2022 F&O contracts will expire on 25 August 2022.